-The courses in the Language and Literacy Program lead to an Oregon Reading endorsement, allowing candidates to teach reading in grades pre-K-12.
-The program can be completed in 18 months of part-time coursework or may be completed in conjunction with a master of arts in education (M.Ed.) degree through the Curriculum and Instruction Program (p.
-76).
+Students who complete the courses in the Language and Literacy Program and pass the required test are eligible to be recommended to the Oregon Teacher Standards and Practices Commission for a Reading endorsement, allowing candidates to teach reading in grades pre-K-12.
+The program can be completed in 18 months of part-time coursework or may be completed in conjunction with the M.Ed. in Curriculum and Instruction Program (p.
+85).